dapr/proposals/20240921-CIRS-release-process.md

 The version should be specified as MAJOR.MINOR e.g. 1.15
 A full semantic version can be provided as an override.

-The app will confirm whether there is an existing release, if so will provide a patch release.
-If it is a RC release, it will increment the RC version unless there is no existing RC in which case it will increment the PATCH version number and append rc.0.
+The app will confirm whether there is an existing release, and if so will provide a patch release.
+If it is an RC release, it will increment the RC version unless there is no existing RC in which case it will increment the PATCH version number and append rc.0.

 Specifying no/nil version will result in it being excluded from the release process.

-There will be a trigger response to display parsed the parsed markdown contents.
+There will be a trigger response to display the parsed markdown contents.

 #### GitHub Workflow